kmandalas/webclient-showcase/README.md

 project does not currently support reactive clients, neither does Spring Cloud OpenFeign.
 Therefore we will not use it.
 For more details check [here](https://cloud.spring.io/spring-cloud-openfeign/reference/html/#reactive-support)

-Here are a couple of practical issues that one may face with real-world applications:
+Now, here are a couple of practical issues that one may face with real-world applications:
 1. the need for [Multiple WebClient Objects](https://cloud.spring.io/spring-cloud-commons/2.1.x/multi/multi__spring_cloud_commons_common_abstractions.html#_multiple_webclient_objects)
-2. propagate a JWT token in case we have our various endpoints protected
+2. to propagate a JWT token in case we have our various endpoints protected

-In order to deal with the 1st issue we will declare 2 different WebClient Beans inside our `WebClientConfig` class.
+In order to deal with the 1st issue, we will declare 2 different WebClient Beans inside our `WebClientConfig` class.
 This is necessary since service-discovery and load-balancing is only applicable to our own domain and services.
 Therefore we need to use different instances of WebClient Beans which of course may have additional differences in configuration (e.g. timeouts) than the `@LoadBalanced` annotation.